doing-science-to-stuff/MazeCubeGenerator/README.md

 Loads a maze from `unsolved_maze.txt`, finds the solution, and writes a 3D model of the solition to `solution.stl`.

-Write unfolded/flattened model for easier 3D printing:
+Write unfolded/flattened model for easier 3D printing:<br/>
 `$ ./mcg -i maze.txt -f maze_flat.stl`

 Hyper-dimensional maze:<br/>